Paul-Owori/J20_IT100_CWORK/README.md

-# Byarent
+# Auto Spareparts

-Byarent is an online e-commerce platform that connects home-buyers to home owners.
+Auto Spareparts is an online e-commerce platform that connects vehicle spare parts suppliers to potential customers.

+You can check out the repository for this project [here](https://github.com/Paul-Owori/J20_IT100_CWORK)

-You can see a hosted version of Byarent on [Heroku](https://byarental.herokuapp.com/)
+You can see a hosted version of this website [here]()

 ## Languages and frameworks